 Adrenal insufficiency occurs when your body doesn't produce enough of certain hormones.
 You can take medicine to replace the missing hormones and live a normal, active life.

 On this page, you can find the following information:

-What is adrenal insufficiency?
+- What is adrenal insufficiency?

-- Primary adrenal insufficiency is also known as Addison's disease (after the doctor who described this condition).
-Addison’s disease is relatively rare affecting 110 to 144 of every 1 million people in developed countries.(1) It occurs when the adrenal glands are damaged (from infection, injury, autoimmune problems etc) and cannot produce enough of the adrenal hormones cortisol and sometimes aldosterone.
+- Primary adrenal insufficiency is also known as Addison's disease, named after the doctor who described this condition.
+Addison’s disease is rare.
+It affects 110–144 of every 1 million people in developed countries.
+It occurs when your adrenal glands are damaged (from infection, injury or autoimmune problems) and can't produce enough of the adrenal hormones cortisol and sometimes aldosterone.

 - abdominal pain

 - low blood pressure that drops further you stand up, causing dizziness or fainting

 - diarrhoea (runny poos) or constipation (hard to poo)

 - nausea (feeling sick) and/or vomiting (being sick)